-On Scorpio, channels 1-16 can be fed from analog mic or line, AES3 or AES42 (XLR inputs 1 and 6), USB 1 or 2, Dante, optional SL-2 accessory, optional SL-6 accessory, optional XL-AES accessory, or Rtn-A, -B, or -C. Channels 1-16 are fully featured with trim, delay, polarity, high-pass filters, 3-band EQ, stereo or MS linking, and pre- and post-fade limiting.
-Channels 17-32 can be used to connect Dante and Return audio, and they have faders and post-fade limiting.
+On Scorpio, channels 1-32 can be fed from analog mic or line, AES3 or AES42 (XLR inputs 1 and 6), USB 1 or 2, Dante, optional SL-2 accessory, optional SL-6 accessory, optional XL-AES accessory, or Rtn-A, -B, or -C. Channels 1-16 are fully featured with trim, delay, polarity, high-pass filters, 3-band EQ, pre-and post-fade compressors, stereo or MS linking, and pre- and post-fade limiting.
+Channels 17-32 include trim, high-pass filters, pre-and post-fade compressors, and limiters.

-On the 888, channels 1-16 can be fed from analog mic or line, AES3 or AES42 (XLR input 1), USB 1 or 2, Dante, optional SL-2 accessory, optional XL-AES accessory, or Rtn-A or -B. Channels 1-16 are fully featured with trim, delay, polarity, high-pass filters, 3-band EQ, stereo or MS linking, and pre- and post-fade limiting.
+On the 888, channels 1-16 can be fed from analog mic or line, AES3 or AES42 (XLR input 1), USB 1 or 2, Dante, optional SL-2 accessory, optional XL-AES accessory, or Rtn-A or -B. All channels are fully featured with trim, delay, polarity, high-pass filters, 3-band EQ, pre-and post-fade compressors, stereo or MS linking, and pre- and post-fade limiting.